meilisearch/documentation/learn/configuration/instance_options.md

 Command-line options take precedence over environment variables.
 If the same configuration option is specified both as a command-line option and as an environment variable, Meilisearch will use the command-line option and its respective value.

-**All configuration options must specify a value.** Using a command-line option or environment variable without specifying a value will throw an error and interrupt the launch process.
+Some configuration options must specify a value.
+Using a command-line option or environment variable without specifying a value will throw an error and interrupt the launch process.

 ```bash
 ./meilisearch --schedule-snapshot